Roaccutane: Prescriptions, Appointments and what to expect

 Steps for getting the first prescription:

 - They do a blood test to make sure your liver and kidneys are functioning normally, as well as to check your glycaemia and other functions of your body.
+Your blood results have to be satisfactory for you to be able to start taking Isotretinoin.

 - They do a mental health test which is very lame in my opinion, with obvious questions targeting signs of depression.